Climate LLC, Bayer Crop Science’s Digital Agriculture Arm, Expands Its Global Footprint to Advance Data-driven Innovation for Farmers Around the World

-SAN FRANCISCO and MONHEIM, Germany (March 31, 2021) – The Climate Corporation, Bayer’s digital farming arm, has announced the commercial launch of its industry-leading digital farming platform, Climate FieldView™, in South Africa.
+SAN FRANCISCO and MONHEIM, Germany (March 31, 2021) – Climate LLC, Bayer’s digital farming arm, has announced the commercial launch of its industry-leading digital farming platform, Climate FieldView™, in South Africa.
 Adopted by farmers in more than 20 countries and on more than 60 million subscribed hectares globally (150 million acres), this new addition marks a major milestone for the company as its first expansion onto the African continent.

 As the world becomes hotter and hungrier, farmers are pursuing new solutions to help produce the food, feed and fuel that power the planet.
-With the FieldView platform, The Climate Corporation and Bayer Crop Science are pioneering the digital agriculture industry to help farmers actively manage risk and increase productivity while simplifying their operations.
+With the FieldView platform, Climate LLC and Bayer Crop Science are pioneering the digital agriculture industry to help farmers actively manage risk and increase productivity while simplifying their operations.
 Through its suite of easy-to-use data collection and analysis tools, FieldView offers farmers a single platform to unite data from each piece of their precision equipment – including tractors, planters, sprayers and combines - and access those insights from anywhere with a smartphone, tablet device or computer.

-“Digital technologies are showing major promise in the agriculture industry and have the power to unlock many valuable insights on the farm, but the use of technology can sometimes be intimidating,” said John Raines, chief commercial officer at The Climate Corporation.
+“Digital technologies are showing major promise in the agriculture industry and have the power to unlock many valuable insights on the farm, but the use of technology can sometimes be intimidating,” said John Raines, chief commercial officer at Climate LLC.
 “With FieldView, we work to ensure our product is both easy to access and easy to use, so farmers can take control of their own data and utilize these insights to make more informed decisions.”